Art influences politics as surely as politics influence art.

 There is tragedy here, and hope.
 I’m rooting for hope.

 Mary Petiet is an author, poet, and freelance writer.
-She is the author of Minerva’s Owls, and her poetry collection Moon Tide is scheduled for publication in the summer of 2020.
-A frequent contributor to a variety of publications, Mary works as a freelance reporter and content writer for clients in the US and the Netherlands.
+She is the founder of Sea Crow Press and the author of Minerva’s Owls and Moon Tide: Cape Cod Poems.
+When she is not writing or publishing, Mary is a regular contributor to Edible Cape Cod Magazine and works as a freelance reporter and content writer for clients in the US and the Netherlands.
 A graduate of the University of St Andrews, she currently divides her time between Cape Cod and the Netherlands.
+Mary is most content in the marshes of Cape Cod.

 View more posts